pivotal/blog/content/post/spring-boot-injecting-credentials.md

 Imagine we want to take advantage of some special services, for example, a cat picture service, in our Java or Kotlin Spring Boot application.
 And let's imagine that, for security reasons, we have a local development instance of the cat picture service, but the development team doesn't or can't have knowledge of the production instance.

 How can we get these credentials into the app without lots of code and configuration?

+## Spring Cloud Connectors

+[Spring Cloud Connectors](https://cloud.spring.io/spring-cloud-connectors/) is a project aimed at making injecting credentials from services easier.
+But as far as I know, it doesn't do User-Provided Services automatically.
+So we'll have to take a different approach.

 ## A Solution